MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization-process.md

 > [!NOTE]
-> - The current chart displays an environment-wide report over unattended capacity consumption (it does not distinguish the user's machines consumption from others' machines consumption)
+> - The current chart displays an environment-wide report over capacity consumption (it does not distinguish the user's machines consumption from others' machines consumption)
-> - This distinction will be added with the manual allocation of Unattended RPA capacity to the machine in Q2 2024
+> - This distinction will be added with the manual allocation of capacity to the machine in Q2 2024

 <br/><br/>

-## Unattended RPA capacity insights
+## Process and Unattended RPA capacity insights

-The '**Unattended capacity insights**' card informs the user of operation health and gives him recommendation in case of compliance issues:
+The '**Process and unattended capacity insights**' card informs the user of operation health and gives him recommendation in case of compliance issues:

 ![Unattended capacity insight](media/capacity-utilization/unattended-capacity-insight.png)